Skip to main content

 Alternating air mattresses

 Alternating air mattresses use air cells that slowly change pressure throughout the night, helping to protect the skin and improve circulation.
-They’re often recommended for individuals who spend long periods in bed or are at higher risk of pressure sores.
+They’re often recommended for individuals who spend long periods in bed or are at higher risk of pressure injuries.

 Hybrid pressure-relieving mattresses